FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/incident-communication.md

 When reporting to CISA, CSPs must include the required data elements as well as any other available information.
 CSPs must submit incident notifications in accordance with the Submitting Incident Notifications section of [https://www.cisa.gov/federal-incident-notification-guidelines](https://www.cisa.gov/federal-incident-notification-guidelines).
 In some cases, it may not be feasible to have complete and validated information prior to reporting.
 CSPs should provide their best estimate at the time of notification and report updated information as it becomes available.

 After initial incident notification, the CSP must provide updates to CISA as well as daily updates to all POCs.
 The final daily update must be provided to all POCs after the CSP has completed the Recovery phase of Incident Response Life Cycle (Containment, Eradication, Recovery, and Post-Incident Activity).
 The CSP must also provide a report to all POCs after it has completed the Post-Incident Activity in the Incident Response Life Cycle.
-The final report must describe what occurred, the root cause, the CSP’s response, lessons learned, and changes needed.
+The final report must describe what occurred, the root cause, the CSP's response, lessons learned, and changes needed.

 Additionally, CSPs are responsible for responding to emergency inquiries from FedRAMP, including those that are the result of the issuance of CISA Emergency Directives.
 If any emergency inquiry is issued, the CSP must comply within the timeline described in the request.
 Any additional reporting requirements identified in the inquiry must also be met.
 If there are any explicit actions the CSP must take that are identified in the emergency inquiry, they must be addressed in the timeline prescribed.
 Failure to report or respond to emergency inquiries, or failure to perform the prescribed remediation actions, can result in the escalation actions outlined in the [Performance Management](performance-management.md) section of this playbook.

 ## **AO Responsibilities**

-Upon receipt of a CSP’s notification, AOs must take the following actions:
+Upon receipt of a CSP's notification, AOs must take the following actions:

 1. Verify that, if required, CISA has been notified

 2. Request that the CSP provides daily updates and the CISA tracking number when it has become available

-3. Verify the CSP’s notification and supporting documentation is posted to the Incident Information and Forms folder in the FedRAMP secure repository
+3. Verify the CSP's notification and supporting documentation is posted to the Incident Information and Forms folder in the FedRAMP secure repository
-   1. Notifications of incidents should be sent to the following FedRAMP POCs after each update, should not contain any sensitive data, and should direct POCs to the CSP’s designated FedRAMP secure repository:
+   1. Notifications of incidents should be sent to the following FedRAMP POCs after each update, should not contain any sensitive data, and should direct POCs to the CSP's designated FedRAMP secure repository:
       1. FedRAMP at **fedramp_security@gsa.gov**

       2. AO and applicable team members (contact information on file with the CSP)